 What are Paris Catacombs and Who built the Catacombs?

 The Catacombs of Paris are underground ossuaries in Paris which are believed to hold the remains of over six million people.
 Roman Empires were the first to refer to a place of burial as Catacombs.
-The Paris catacombs derived the word originally used only by the Romans in the 18th century.
+The Paris catacombs derived the word originally used by the Romans only in the 18th century.

 Paris Catacombs Tour

 We had booked tickets online to avoid queues.
 We collected the audioguides and climbed down the 130 steps to an underground depth of 20 meters equivalent to a five-story building.
 All the water pipelines and the entire city was now above us.
-The catacombs have a constant temperature of around 14 deg Celsius.

 Paris Catacombs Facts